Preparing for Aliyah.

 If you have a container shipment then Aliyah Lift Shipping’s packing crew will load your container saving you time and energy.
-In some locations/scenarios you can save money by loading your own container.
+(In some locations, you can save money by loading your own container.)

 This is when your shipment crosses the ocean to Israel.

-(There is a very, very small possibility your shipment may be inspected.
-If this happens then there will be additional charges and time delays.)
+There is a very, very small possibility your shipment will be inspected which will result in additional charges and time delays.

-Once again, a team of industrious workers will unload your container/partial shipment – putting your boxes where you want them and assembling three basic pieces of furniture.
+Once again, a team of industrious workers will unload your container or partial shipment – putting your boxes and furniture where you want and assembling three basic pieces of furniture.

 Finally!
 You are ready to begin your life in your new home – Israel our homeland!